mstcl/hpc_info/README.md

 ### Results

-The result you're looking for is the value towards the bottom that says GFLOP/s.
+The result you're looking for is the value towards the bottom that says GFLOPs.
 That's pretty much the only value we care about

 ### SLURM syntax